 The Healthcare Hospitality Network, Inc. (HHN) is a nationwide professional association of nearly 200 unique, nonprofit organizations that provide lodging and support services to patients, families and their loved ones who are receiving medical treatment far from their home communities.

-Ronald McDonald House Offers low-cost lodging to families booked through a hospital or CARES Foundation (at least 6 months in advance).
+Ronald McDonald House Offers low-cost lodging to families booked through a hospital or CARES Foundation (reservations usually need to be made at least 6 months in advance).